2-day & 3-day Mt. Olympus ascent.

 - While on Mt.
 Olympus, it is advisable to have a sheet or a very light sleeping bag for using it as a sheet, as the refuges provide only blankets.

-- Two – three seasons sleeping bag for the camp.
+- Two – three seasons sleeping bag only for the case of camping out.

 - Water flask or simply a plastic water bottle.